GBuenaflor/01azure-aks-ingresscontroller-https/README.md

 ----------------------------------------------------------
-# 2.4 Create new CAA record that maps to letsencrypt.org
+# 2.4 Create new "CAA" record that maps to letsencrypt.org

 $zoneName="aks01-web.domain.net"